Transferring responsibility for titles and DOIs

 10.5678 retains control of the back issue DOIs owned by prefix

-- To transfer the title and not the existing DOIs (for example, if you are only responsible for future issues), or if you want help in running the transfer, contact our support team.
+- Members need to contact our support team to request a title transfer.
+(We used to allow members to transfer titles themselves through the Metadata Manager tool, but this service has been deprecated).
 We need to receive a title transfer notification to confirm that the current owners are happy with the transfer.
 There are several different ways to do this:

 - Option A (preferred): If a title transfer has been posted to the Enhanced Transfer Alerting Service (ETAS) let us know and we’ll proceed with the transfer without further confirmation.